fdieulle/Honey/Readme.md

 # Honey

-Honey is a distributed platform which allows you to execute multiple tasks (aka processes) through multiple Bees (aka machines).
+Honey is a distributed platform.
+It allows you to execute multiple tasks (aka processes) through multiple Bees (aka machines).

-Honey allows you to parallel and sequence tasks around jobs to create execution workflows on a fully distributed platform.
+Honey parallel and sequence tasks around jobs to create execution workflows on a fully distributed platform.

 Honey provides a web API to the end user as well as a web application on which you can follow and monitor workflow progresses and